Professor of Linguistics and French

 |(Conducted in French)

-The sound system of standard French, with comparison to Québecois.
-Questions about the mental representation of linguistic information, processes of word formation, and language variation and change are discussed.
-Frequent problem sets allow students to discover linguistic regularities.
+The sound system of standard French, with exploration of dialect variation in France, Canada, and other Francophone regions of the world.
+Questions about mental representation of linguistic information, processes of word formation, and language var-iation and change.
+Students discover linguistic regularities through frequent problem sets.

 - Peter Alrenga